sampauly/ResourceRadar/README.md

-# Resource Radar
+## UPDATE OCTOBER 2025: Resource Radar 2.0 in development

-### UPDATE August 2025: Remote servers have been shut down.

 ## Overview

 Resource Radar is a Flask-based web application designed to monitor and visualize real-time metrics for distributed systems.
 It supports user authentication via Google OAuth, provides role-based access control (RBAC), and includes an admin panel for user management.